 You will explore ethical, responsible, and sustainable approaches to SCM as well as the role of digitalisation and innovative technologies.

 As part of the course, you can pursue an advanced research project in areas such as emerging technologies, e-commerce, sustainability, digitalisation, disaster responses, public procurement and the circular economy, among others.

 You can also apply for internship placements in supply chain to gain further industry skills.

 Please refer to the handbook for additional course overview information.

-What jobs can the Master of Supply Chain Management (Professional) lead to?
+What jobs can the Supply Chain Management (Professional) lead to?

 - Commodities manager

 - evaluate and apply appropriate Logistics, Distribution, Operations, Procurement and Supply Chain Management principles and practices in a private, public, and not for profit sector environment to ensure effective, efficient, ethical and seamless supply chain operations and relationships.

 - critically analyse, assess, research and apply new technologies and collaborative methodologies through design and implementation of logistics and supply chain management theory.

 - effectively communicate and demonstrate knowledge and mastery of logistics and supply chain management with respect to policy, processes, relationships, strategies and procedures to all stakeholders within and external to the organisation.